mathsbreu/Password_Vault/README.md

 It allows a user to store, retrieve, update, and delete passwords for different services

 Requirements
-Install the following Python libraries:
+1) mysql-connector-python
-1) pip install mysql-connector-python
+2) cryptography
-2) pip install cryptography
+3) bcrypt

-3) pip install bcrypt
+pip install -r requirements.txt

-You also need a running MySQL server
+*You also need a running MySQL server*

 The application uses:
 1) MySQL for storing vault entries